 - Fax (if any)

 - Expected date of arrival in Canada

 - Photocopy of a valid passport showing your full name, date of birth, passport number, date of issue and country of issue

-- A deposit of CAD500 by credit card, certified cheque or money wire transfer.
+- A deposit of CAD500 by wire transfer.
 Part of the fund is to cover the courier fee for sending the letter of acceptance and $250.00 administration fee1.

 2. Proof of funds: You must prove that you have sufficient funds to pay for tuition, living expenses, return transportation and other necessary costs for the duration of your stay in Canada.
 These proofs of funds can be in the form of bank statements, bank drafts, fixed deposits and they must be under the student's name.
-SLA also requires students to maintain a minimum CAD1,000.00 on account for flight training lessons.
+SLA also requires international students to maintain a minimum CAD500.00 on their account during their training at SLA.